DAY SHOOT RANGE SAFETY RULES

 12. A rate of fire faster than 1 round per second will end your day at the range.
 No un-aimed fire allowed.

-This one is underlined for a reason.
+No mag dumps.
+Shooting as fast as you can squeeze the trigger is definitely faster than you can control your gun.
+Shooting faster than you can control is reckless and negligent.
 We do not want to see you bump firing your gun.
 What is bump firing?
-Look it up on youtube.
-Shooting as fast as you can squeeze the trigger is definitely faster than you can control your gun.
-Shooting faster than you can control is reckless and negligent.
+Look it up on YouTube.
 Unaimed fire is not allowed because it too, is reckless.
 Shooting from the hip or below your line of sight is unaimed fire.
 We will stop you, remove you from the firing line and have a word of prayer with you.
 If it is repeated, you will go home.
 If we observe any unsafe gunhandling, we will definitely end your day here.

 13. Every round you fire must strike the berm downrange.
 If your rounds leave the range, so do you!